Close-up of white daisies with yellow centers in a garden.

 about me

-• I’ve known I wanted to be a therapist ever since I found out it was a job!
-Understanding others on a deeper level has always been something I was drawn to, and this compassionate curiosity led me into a career I feel so lucky to have.
-I love continuing to learn and grow - this is the perfect career for that!
+• From an early age I saw firsthand the impact good therapy can have.
+From that, understanding others on a deeper level has always been something I was drawn to, and this compassionate curiosity led me into a career I feel so lucky to have.
+I love continuing to learn and grow as a person and a clinician.

 • I’m a huge fan of Bell Hooks, specifically “All About Love”.
 I’ve also found John Steinbeck’s writing on intergenerational trauma really thought-provoking.
 Anything around the human condition, connectedness/isolation, or stories of trials we endure spark my light as a therapist.